madjava/my-ckad-journey/README.md

   - `k explain po.spec` or
   - `k explain po.spec.containers`

   While practicing learn to use and drill down using `explain` quickly.
 You can pipe it with `less` or `grep` for even more granularity.
-Some examples include
+Some examples of how i could quickly use this to get some info to build or update a resource manifest file includes

   `k explain po.spec --recursive | less`<br>
+  `k explain po.spec.containers --recursive | less`<br><br>
+  `k explain po.spec.containers.readinessProbe --recursive | less` or <br>
-  `k explain po.spec.containers --recursive | grep -i readinessprobe -A15`<br>
+  `k explain po.spec.containers --recursive | grep -i readinessprobe -A15`<br><br>
   `k explain deploy.spec.strategy`<br>
   `k explain svc.spec`